joehewett/super-simple-blog/posts/ideas.md

 There are a lot of topics I plan to write about.

-Posts ready to go:
+Topics I'd like to write about:
+- ~~An beginners intro to the Scaling Hypothesis~~
+- ~~Inverse Scaling~~
+- Language Models are Simulators
+-
 - A GPT-3-based Automated Victim for AFF
 - Investu, a stock market trading simulator
-- Utility Indifference in Pursuit of Corrigible Artificial General Intelligence
+- ~~Utility Indifference in Pursuit of Corrigible Artificial General Intelligence~~

-Topics I'd like to write about:
-- Go packages and Go modules
+- ~~Go packages and Go modules~~
 - ~~Using Kubernetes with Skaffold~~
 - A Beginners Guide to gRPC
 - Getting Started with Go
 - Mock Testing in Go
-- Create a DALL-E 2 Picture Book
 - Creating a Go gRPC Client for Tensorflow Serving
 - Simple Next.js Markdown Blog
 - Evolution Simulation: A Simple Way to Start Learning Python